fingerprintjs/home/readme.md

 ### Bot Detection
 [Botd](https://github.com/fingerprintjs/botd) is a browser library for JavaScript bot detection (detecting automation tools, browser spoofing and virtual machines).
 [Botd integrations](https://github.com/fingerprintjs/botd-integrations) repository contains examples of integrations with cloud platforms.

 ---

+### GradeJS
+[GradeJS](https://github.com/fingerprintjs/gradejs) allows you to analyze JavaScript bundles without having access to the source code of the website.
+GradeJS analyzes the content of the bundles and returns the list of the used packages with detailed packages' information.
+The tool can detect packages even in minified and tree-shaken bundles.

+---

 ### Fingerprint Android